Bagna Cauda - A Warm Autumnal Dip from Piedmont, Italy

-Bagna cauda is an autumnal dip that combines the depth of the sea with the vibrancy of the land, perfect for enhancing seasonal vegetables.
-Its base of garlic, olive oil, and anchovies creates a balance of flavors that pairs well with peppers, beets, and onions, making it versatile and flavorful.
-It is a reliable choice for those seeking simplicity and authenticity, without sacrificing a warm and inviting dish.
+This warm autumnal dip, bagna cauda, combines the depth of the sea with the vibrancy of the land, perfect for enhancing seasonal vegetables.
+Its base of garlic, olive oil, and anchovies creates a rich blend of flavors that pairs well with peppers, beets, and onions.

 Instructions